-- suspension from bus.

-7. Other discipline procedures may involve Friday Detention, - in-school detention, out of school suspension, taking a safety test, and/or viewing the video of students riding the bus at the driver's request and discretion. - The principal may hold a conference with the driver, student, and/or parent.
-The principal will suspend riding privileges for the designated period of time. - A parent/guardian of a student may appeal a bus suspension by contacting the building principal within 24 hours.
+- 4. 4th Offense 3 to 5 day bus suspension - 5.
+5th Offense 10 day bus suspension - 6.
+Severe Clause: A severe incident could result in immediate suspension from bus. - Other discipline procedures may involve Friday Detention, in-school detention, out of school suspension, taking a safety test, and/or viewing the video of students riding the bus at the driver's request and discretion. - 8.
+The principal may hold a conference with the driver, student, and/or parent.
+The principal will suspend riding privileges for the designated period of time. - 9.
+A parent/guardian of a student may appeal a bus suspension by contacting the building principal within 24 hours.